ValentinChb/FASTFarm2Simulink/README.md

 Once FAST.Farm works, run 'RunTest_MATLAB.bat' or 'RunTest_Simulink.bat' in order to run a test with the interface.
 A turbine-level and farm-level controller can be constructed in the files 'SC_MATLAB' or 'SC_Simulink' in the 'SC_MPIServer' folder.
 MATLAB needs some time to start the simulation, two screens appear once 'RunTest' is executed.
 Wait for the message 'ready to connect' before clicking continue (this could last 1 minute at most).
 Once ready, the FAST.Farm simulation starts and connects to MATLAB.
 A powershell screen should appear showing the progress of the simulation.

 The 'Test3turbines' folder contains the FAST.Farm input file (.fstf file) and the OpenFAST input files (.fst file and servodyn, elastodyn etc).
-This files can be modified accordingly.
+These files can be modified accordingly.